-The 2022 Young Lions Competition ("Young Lions) are sponsored by The Globe and Mail Inc. Registration begins at 9:00 a.m.
+\ The 2022 Young Lions Competition ("Young Lions) are sponsored by The Globe and Mail Inc. Registration begins at 9:00 a.m.
 EST on January 7, 2022 and ends at 11:59 p.m.
 EST on February 21, 2022 and submission entry deadlines are as early as 9:00 a.m.
 EST on February 26, 2022.
 Open to Canadian citizens or permanent residents of Canada who have paid a non-refundable CAD\$75 Registration Fee, who at the time of entry are at least the legal age of majority in their province or territory of residence and are not older than 31 years of age prior to June 24, 2022, are able to and compete at the virtual 2022 Global Young Lions Competition during the May 16-June 7th timeframe.
-Further, to enter Young Lions you must be a professional employed by or freelancing for a creative communications, advertising, or digital agency for the Digital, Print and Film Categories; or employed by or freelancing for: (A) a media agency; or (B) specific in-house media department in an agency, for the Media Category.
-Further, to enter Marketers you must be a professional employed (i.e. not freelance) in the marketing department of a company that engages the services of a creative communications, advertising, or digital agency.
+Further, to enter Young Lions you must be a professional employed by or freelancing for a creative communications, advertising, or digital agency for the Digital, Print and Film Categories; or employed by or freelance) in the marketing department of a company that engages the services of a creative communications, advertising, or digital agency.
 Any competition entries must meet the requirements set out in the rules and be submitted prior to the applicable entry deadline.
 Additional eligibility and entry requirements may apply, including the signing of a release.
 If you register on behalf of your team, your registration form must specify your second team member.
 Limit of two members per team.
 You may only be a member of one team.
-Limit of one competition in the 2022 virtual Global Young Lions Competition to represent Canada; (b) two (2) full-week Young Lions registration passes to attend the Cannes Lions International Festival of Creativity 2022 (the "Festival"); (c) round-trip economy airfare for the two (2) Eligible Entrants of the Winning Team from the major airport closest to each such Eligible Entrants residence to Nice, France, including return airport t
+Limit of one competition entry per team.
+One Finalist per Category in Young Lions and will be announced as the winning team at the CMDC Event in April, 2022.
+The prize for each winning team consists of: (a) registration and participation in the 2022 virtual Global Young Lions Competition to represent Canada; (b) two (2) full-week Young Lions registration passes to attend the Cannes Lions International Festival of Creativity 2022 (the "Festival"); (c) round-trip economy airfare for the two (2) Eligible Entrants of the Winning Team from the major airport closest to each such Eligible Entrants residence to Nice, France, incl